opendistro/for-elasticsearch-docs/docs/security/tls-configuration.md

 ## Configure node certificates

 The Security plugin needs to identify inter-cluster requests (i.e. requests between the nodes).
 The simplest way of configuring node certificates is to list the Distinguished Names (DNs) of these certificates in `elasticsearch.yml`.
+All DNs must be included in `elasticsearch.yml` on all nodes.
 The Security plugin supports wildcards and regular expressions:

 ```yml
 opendistro_security.nodes_dn: